 Marine bird populations face several potential threats, including gillnet mortality, reduced food due to commercial fishing, and oil spills.
 Scaup and scoter populations in North America and in parts of the Pacific Flyway have declined since the mid-1980s (Nysewander and Evanson 1998, Nysewander et al. 2001b).
-Surf, white-winged, and black scoters (Melanitta perspicillata, M. fisca, and M. nigra) are the most abundant diving duck in Washington's marine waters and are collectively used as an indicator species.
+Surf. white-winged, and black scoters (Melanitta perspicillata, M. fisca, and M. nigra) are the most abundant diving duck in Washington's marine waters and are collectively used as an indicator species.
 The decline in scoters may in part be attributed to dramatic declines in spawning forage fish, such as the Cherry Point herring run (now a State candidate species).
 Scoters historically concentrated in large numbers in late winter and early spring to feed on abundant herring roe before migrating north to breeding grounds (Nysewander and Evenson 1998).
-Of Puget Sound herring stocks, 22% were rated as depressed or critical, and the status of 39% is unknown (WDNR 1998).
 Shellfish are also important food for diving ducks and contamination of shellfish may be affecting populations of these birds, but data have been inconclusive (Nysewander and Evenson 1998).
 Scoters have also been known to accumulate contaminants (heavy metals, PCBs, DDE) during their winter stay in the Pacific Northwest (Henny et al. 1991); scoters from Commencement Bay contained selenium levels associated with reproductive problems in other aquatic birds.

 The common murre, a colonial-nesting seabird, has declined in Washington in recent decades, and some birds may have shifted to colonies further south in Oregon or California.
-Murres historically nested at 18 colonies along the outer coast, with attendance in 1979 totaling about 31,000 (Wilson 1991).
-Total attendance at colonies (except Tatoosh Island) plummeted from 29,000 in 1982 to 3,000 in 1983 during an El Niño year.
+Murres historically nested at 18 colonies along the outer coast, with attendance in 1979 totaling about 31,000 (Wilson Total attendance at colonies (except 1991).
+Tatoosh Island) plummeted from 29,000 in 1982 to 3,000 in 1983 during an El Niño year.
 Unlike colonies in Oregon and California, total attendance at Washington colonies has not rebounded, and remained at 20% of that reported in the 1970s, and declined further during the 1997-98 El Niño event (U.Wilson, pers. comm.).
-The apparent lack of recovery may result from a change in ocean conditions or a combination of El Niños, oil spills, gillnet mortality, bald eagle predation and disturbance, and U. S. Navy disturbance of breeding colonies (Wilson 1991, U. Wilson, pers. comm.).
+The lack of recovery may result from a change in ocean conditions or a combination of El Niños, gillnet mortality, oil spills, bald eagle predation and disturbance, and U. S. Navy disturbance of breeding colonies (Wilson 1991, U. Wilson, pers. comm.).

 Tufted puffins (Fratercula cirrhata) nesting on Protection and Smith Islands, and in the San Juans declined from 1,066 historically to only 74 in 1989 (Mahaffy et al. 1994).
-Only 13 pairs nested on Protection Island in 1993.
+Only 13 pairs nested on Protection Island in 1993, and perhaps a dozen pairs nested on both Protection and Smith islands in 2007, although there were 41 bald eagles on Smith Island (S. Pearson, pers. comm.).
+The cause for this long-term decline has not been determined.

 Marine invertebrates.
 Crabs or mollusks comprised 8.7% of prey items collected at 67 eagle nests and observations indicate that invertebrates may be even more important than is indicated by prey remains (Watson and Pierce 1998a).
 The intensity of harvest of invertebrates has increased dramatically in the past decade as a result of subsistence fishing by recent immigrants that exploit many organisms that were not previously subject to harvest (West 1997, A. Rammer, pers. comm.).
 WDFW began regulating harvest of "unclassified marine invertebrates" in 1999.
-In addition to new intense harvests, shellfish are impacted by past and chronic contamination of sediments.
+In addition to new harvest pressures, shellfish are impacted by past and chronic contamination of sediments.

-Disturbance and Habitat Alteration
+Disturbance and Habitat